 In the past the station has also benefited from three grants from the Ofcom Community Radio Fund.
-And while GTFM has never received direct grant funding from Rhondda Cynon Taff County Borough Council, it did buy £20,000 worth of advertising ‘airtime’ in advance in July 2012 and is still using up this ‘credit’ for occasional advertising campaigns and roadshow bookings.
+And while GTFM has never received direct grant funding from Rhondda Cynon Taf County Borough Council, it did buy £20,000 worth of advertising ‘airtime’ in advance in July 2012 and is still using up this ‘credit’ for occasional advertising campaigns and roadshow bookings.
 Receiving this cash in a lump sum was very helpful at the time, for which we thank the Council officials concerned and the elected representatives who inspired the move.
-Severe austerity cuts to Council budgets since then mean they are unlikely to be able to purchase fresh advertising in the foreseeable future, though it remains supportive – as is the Pontypridd Town Council.
+While subsequent austerity cuts to Council budgets have reduced their capacity to book outside advertising campaigns, they remain supportive – as is the Pontypridd Town Council.

 GTFM is also very grateful for six years of grant support, which ended at the start of 2014, from the Welsh Government’s own Community Radio Fund.
-The Welsh Government now pledges to purchase more advertising air-time on GTFM for some of its initiatives which had previously only been broadcast on commercial radio in Wales.
+An Assembly Committee has recently suggested this should be re-introduced.
+The Welsh Government is also likely to purchase more advertising air-time on GTFM (and the other Welsh Community Stations) alongside commercial radio in Wales.

-Since the middle of 2014 therefore GTFM has received no grant support at all, which is why it now organises regular fundraising events and appeals to listeners and other friends for donation support, as well as doing its best to increase advertising, sponsorship and Roadshow income.
+Since the middle of 2014 therefore GTFM has received no grant support at all, which is why it has now started a direct debit funding scheme, organises regular fundraising events and is doing its best to increase advertising, sponsorship and Roadshow income.

-The station has also negotiated a Service Level Agreement with RCT’s replacement Pontypridd Communities First Cluster and hopes to do so eventually with other CF Clusters in places where it signal is strong, such as Porth and Mid Rhondda.
-Further ahead we hope to improve FM reception in Valleys locations currently receiving a patchy FM signal because of the shadow effect of local hills.
+The station has also applied to Ofcom for permission to improve FM reception in Valleys locations currently receiving a patchy FM signal because of the shadow effect of local hills.

 Click here to find out more about GTFM, including the story so far.